 Ed’s work speaks for itself, as a visit to his web site or immaculate shop will attest.
 Or better yet, attend a show where one or more of his client’s cars, or his personal cars are on display.
 You might also find Ed at a show providing a restoration seminar or serving as a judge.
 If so, stop and say hello.
 Ed loves to talk cars!

 Judging Supervisor - Reggie Tibbetts

-In the early 1970’s he built a showed a Tubular Sand Buggy with his wife Margret, named “Good Vibrations” winning 89 Best of Shows in 15 years before retiring the vehicle.
-Reggie has stayed heavily involved in building classic and custom cars, building classic cars for Casino giveaways and has judged or managed over 33 automotive events each year and has been judging events for over 40 years all over the Nation.
-He is the co-owner of a nationally recognized event, thesupernationals.com Custom Auto Show in Albuquerque New Mexico celebrating its 29th Anniversary.
-He has officiated for Hot August Nights “Reno Cup”, Darryl Starbird Run for the Gold Custom Auto Show in Tulsa Oklahoma, Super Chevy Magazine: 13 shows a year nationwide, the International Show Car Association (ISCA) and the National Rod & Custom Association (NRCA) as well as many independent promoters.
+In the early 1970’s he built and showed a Tubular Sand Buggy with his wife Margaret, named “Good Vibrations” winning 89 Best in Shows in 15 years before retiring the vehicle.
+Reggie stayed heavily involved in building classic and custom cars, builind classic cars for Casino giveaways and judged or managed over 33 events each years and has been judging events for over 40 years all over the Nation.
+He is co-owner of a nationally recognized event thesupernationals.com Custom Auto Show in Albuquerque, New Mexico celebrating its 29th Anniversary.
+He has officiated for Hot August Nights “Reno Cup”, Daryl Starbird Run for the Gold Custom Auto Show in Tulsa, Oklahoma, Super Chevy Magazine: 13 Shows a year nationwide, the International Show Car Association (ISCA) and the National Rod and Custom Association (NRCA) as well as many independent promoters.

 Event Judge - Steve Mank